The Practical Guide to Working with a Doula

 • If we aren’t available for your due date or don’t serve your area, we will send you some referrals of other folks who may be able to support you

-This 1-hour meeting gives us a chance to get to know each other and make sure we’d be a good fit to work together.
-We normally have a few questions to ask, and parents often have many questions of their own!
-(Here's a cheat sheet if you're looking for questions to ask in a doula interview.)
+This 1-hour consult gives you a chance to get to know the doula, and for them to get to know you.
+(Here's a cheat sheet if you're looking for questions to ask in a doula interview!)

-We reserve space for you for 1 week.
+We reserve space for you for 2 weeks

 Choosing someone to support you during birth is a big deal!
 Take your time, talk to your partner or other support people, and interview other doulas.
-We'll reserve your due date slot for 1 week while you decide.
+We'll reserve your due date slot for 2 weeks while you decide.
 We’ll check in with you if we haven’t heard from you at that point.

 Once you book your package, you officially have doulas!